-6. In June 2016, the MRP was established through a HK\$2 billion injection into the ITF as endowment capital for generating investment income to support the programme.
+8. In June 2016, the MRP was established through a HK\$2 billion injection into the ITF as endowment capital for generating investment income to support the programme.
 It aims to encourage UGC-funded universities to focus more on theme-based midstream researches in key technology areas, so that more research outcomes could be made available for further downstream research or development of new products or services.
-The MRP also fosters more collaborative efforts among local and overseas universities and research institutions.
-Industry sponsorship is not a mandatory requirement under the MRP.
+The MRP also aims to foster more collaborative efforts among local and overseas universities and research institutions.
+Industry sponsorship is not a mandatory requirement.